anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 To perform the validation of several signatures on the voucher object, the pledge SHALL perform the signature verification in the following order:

-  1. Verify MASA signature as described in Section 5.6.1 in {{RFC8995}}, against pre-installed manufacturer trust anchor (IDevID).
+  1. Verify MASA signature as described in section 5.6.1 in {{RFC8995}}, against pre-installed manufacturer trust anchor (IDevID).
   2. Install trust anchor contained in the voucher ("pinned-domain-cert")  provisionally
   3. Validate the LDevID(Reg) certificate received in the agent-provided-proximity-registrar-cert in the pledge-voucher-request trigger request (in the field "agent-provided-proximity-registrar-cert")
-  4. Verify registrar signature of the voucher similar as described in Section 5.6.1 in {{RFC8995}}, but take the registrar certificate instead of the MASA certificate for the verification
+  4. Verify registrar signature of the voucher similar as described in section 5.6.1 in {{RFC8995}}, but take the registrar certificate instead of the MASA certificate for the verification

 Step3 and step 4 have been introduced in BRSKI-PRM to enable verification of LDevID(Reg) certificate and also the proof-of-possession of the corresponding private key by the registrar, which is done in BRSKI based on the established TLS channel.
 If all steps stated above have been performed successfully, the pledge SHALL terminate the "PROVISIONAL accept" state for the domain trust anchor and the registrar LDevID certificate.